-The current plan for rebuilding the Barn’s is to follow the Secretary or the Interior’s Standards for Reconstruction of Historic Structures and as expanded below:
+The current plan for rebuilding the Barn is to follow the Secretary of the Interior’s Standards for Reconstruction of Historic Structures and as expanded below:

 - The barn’s exterior is to retain its original 1909 historic characteristics and features except for the following: